opendocsg/slw-judgments-backfill/2006_SGCA_12/report.md

 21     However, it does not follow that whenever an act of a third party is required (such as the Controller’s approval or the court’s declaration), no equitable interest passes until that condition is fulfilled.

-22     It is established law that a condition in a contract for the exclusive benefit of one party may be waived by that party, as illustrated in _Chip Thye Enterprise Pte Ltd v Development Bank of Singapore Ltd_ [1994] 3 SLR 613.
+22     It is established law that a condition in a contract for the exclusive benefit of one party may be waived by that party, as illustrated in _Chip Thye Enterprise Pte Ltd v Development Bank of Singapore Ltd_ <span class="citation">[1994] 3 SLR 613</span>.
 Clause 8 in the agreement was intended exclusively for the benefit of the plaintiff.
 If she did not obtain the declaration, she could rely on the clause and call off the purchase.
 However, it was within her right to waive that benefit and seek specific performance of the agreement without the declaration.

 23     On the facts, it is unlikely that there would be a waiver by the plaintiff, but that is not the issue.
 The question is whether specific performance is available to her, and the answer is it is if she wants it.
 When the agreement was signed, specific performance was available to the plaintiff, and she had thereby acquired the equitable interest and _locus standi_ to seek the declaration.
 It may be that if she fails to obtain the declaration, she may not want to complete the purchase, but that does not detract from the fact that specific performance is available to her now.
 The situation in _Chi Liung Holdings_ is different because the condition specifying qualifying certificates must be obtained for the sale of the properties to be completed was not incorporated for the exclusive benefit of either party.
 It was a statutory requirement which could not be waived.